Dzholdoshev/Accounting_Project/README.md

 Accounting Project is a web-based application to manage accounting transactions of companies.

-The accounting application will operate below main capabilities:
+The accounting application will include main capabilities:

 Create products by category and set quantity of purchase and sale prices Create invoices by their purpose it may be purchase invoice or sale invoice